FrozenNode/Laravel-Administrator/readme.md

  *
  * @type closure
  *
  * This is a closure that should return true if the current user is allowed to view the admin section.
 If this fails, it will redirect the user to the login_path.
+This is run prior to the model's permission_check closure (if provided).
+Consider this a catch-all for the entire admin section.
  */
 'auth_check'=> function()
 {